Long Term Care Civil Money Penalty (CMP) Analytic Tool

 The Final Calculated CMP Amount is determined using one of the following:

-Final Calculated CMP Amount, Per Day: the above amount multiplied by the Total CMP Days, less any Discount.
+Final Calculated CMP Amount, Per Day: The above amount multiplied by the Total CMP Days, less any Reduction.

-Final Calculated CMP Amount, Per Instance: The above amount, less any Discount.
+Final Calculated CMP Amount, Per Instance: The above amount, less any Reduction.

 Final Calculated CMP Amount: $